 1 Teaspoon ground black pepper

-hot chili flakes to taste
+hot red pepper chili flakes to taste

-Add all of the ingredients except the oil and vinegar into an electric blender and toss well to make sure that the salt is spread evenly around the ingredients.
+Add all of the sauce ingredients except the oil and vinegar into an electric blender and toss well to make sure that the salt is spread evenly around the ingredients.
 Allow to rest for 30 minutes.

 Next add the vinegar and water.
 Mix well.
 Allow to rest for 30 minutes.